biotite-dev/biotite/doc/tutorial/structure/trajectories.rst

 .. currentmodule:: biotite.structure

-In the analysis of MD simulations, the frames are seldomly only observed in isolation, but also compared with each other.
+In the analysis of MD simulations, the frames are seldom only observed in isolation, but also compared with each other.
 For example, the *root mean square deviation* (RMSD) over the course of the simulation gives a hint about the convergence of the simulation.